YuriMakaruk/redocly/onboarding.md

 | **Password Confirmation** | Enter the same password again to confirm.
 Must match the password. | **Required** |

 ## Step 2: Branding
+Branding defines how your company appears to customers during payments and invoicing.

+Your logo and brand colors are shown on:
+* Payment pages
+* Invoice emails
+* Downloadable invoices

 In this step, you can personalize the look and feel of your tenant, such as: